The well-posedness of three-dimensional Navier-Stokes and magnetohydrodynamic equations with partial fractional

 Suppose $i_2=1$.
 Use $f=\tilde{u}_1$, $g=\pt_2u_2^{(2)}$, $h=\tilde{u}_1$ in Lemma \ref{lem:case:1}, we have

 By inserting the following interpolation inequality into the above expression

 we obtain that

-The first term on the right hand side of the above inequality is controllable since $i_1\notin\{2,3\}$.
+The first term on the right hand side of \eqref{ineq:B23:2} is controllable since $i_1\notin\{2,3\}$.
+The last term is integrable in any finite time interval since $i_2 \not= 2$.
 The estimates of $I_b$ are similar to those of $I_a$, we need to discuss based on whether $i_3$ equals one.
 The details are omitted for the sake of brevity.

 We have finished estimating all terms in $J_1$.
 The other two terms $J_2$ and $J_3$ can be similarly estimated as $J_1$ and we omit the details.
 Putting all these estimates together, we have that

 where